pivotal/docs-tas-adapter/install.md

        aws_iam_role_arn: "AWS-IAM-ROLE-ARN"
    ```

-   Where:

-   - `AWS-IAM-ROLE-ARN` is the Amazon Resource Name (ARN) of an AWS IAM role that can be used to access an Elastic Container Registry (ECR).
+   Where `AWS-IAM-ROLE-ARN` is the Amazon Resource Name (ARN) of an AWS IAM role that can be used to access an Elastic Container Registry (ECR).

-> **Note** The `app_registry.credentials.secret_name` and `app_registry.credentials.namespace` properties should be omitted from your `tas-adapter-values.yml` file.
+   The `app_registry.credentials.secret_name` and `app_registry.credentials.namespace` properties should be omitted from your `tas-adapter-values.yml` file.

 ### <a id="custom-ca-registry"></a>(Optional) Configure a registry with a custom Certificate Authority

 > **Note** Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.

-To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    app_registry: